oalee/os-plan-coalition/README.md

-## Open Science Research - Assembly of Iran in Diaspora - A Coalition
+## Open Science Research - Transparifying the future

-This is a open science ongoing project for creation of a coalition representative system for people of Iran in diaspora.
-The project is in its early stage and is open to contributions from all people of Iran inside and outside Iran.
+This is a open source open science ongoing project for transparifying the future.

 ## Research Plan Proposal